KevinVan720/morphable_shape/README.md

 ![rectangle](https://i.imgur.com/I0jXJu2.png)

+### CircleShape

+Circle shape now does not support startAngle and endAngles.

 ## RoundedRectangleShape
 If you use the RoundedRectangleShape class, then the four border sides can be further configured individually.
 The four border sides can be styled independently or at once: